sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/3000 - llm-based-methods/draft-query-group.md

 EFFECTS on other parameters:

 - chunkSize: default is 1, overrides the method's default.
-- chunkCount: default is TODO overriding the default of 5
+- chunkCount: default is  5  overriding the default of 5 (right? and what would happen if yo uconfigred a different one? **is it not configurable seems like it's not?**?)
 -

 paramaeters that get ignored: